cmhollins2022/Fundamentals/Intro-into-Programming.md

 * What you put at the end of each line of code...
 * How you set up certain functions...
 Syntax for each programming language is unique.
-Breaking programming rules will result in an _error_.
+Breaking programming rules will result in an _error_. **Syntax Errors** specifically returned if the syntax you use is incorrect.
+(Parts of your code which do not follow the rules.)

 ## How do we get Information from Computers?
 ## What can Computers Do?